auriq/essentia_docs/source/usecases/apache-log-analysis.rst

     R          # and then
     source("runr.R")

-If you dont have R installed and want to see our Demo or integration in action, check out Getting Started with the R Integrator.
+If you dont have R installed and want to see our demo or integration in action, check out `Getting Started with the R Integrator <http://vm146.auriq.net/documentation/source/usecases/getting-started-with-the-r-integrator.html>`_.